-COVID- 19 - Holme Pierrepont Country Park will remain open, including car parks, play areas (numbers will be restricted), limited take-out refreshment and toilet facilities.
+COVID- 19 - Holme Pierrepont Country Park will remain open, including car parks, play areas (numbers will be restricted), outdoor sports and activities as well as limited take-out refreshment and toilet facilities.

 Holme Pierrepont Country Park is owned by Nottinghamshire County Council and managed by Serco on behalf of Holme Pierrepont Leisure Trust.
 Home to the National Water Sports Centre, this 270 acre park offers a fantastic day out whatever your pace.